UN-GCPDS/openbci-stream/docs/source/notebooks/readme.rst

 -  **Markers/Events handler:** Besides the marker boardmode available in Cyton, a stream channel for the reading and writing of markers is available for use in any development.
+-  **Multiple boards:** Is possible to use multiple OpenBCI boards just by adding multiple endpoints to the commands.

 Examples
 --------